Neepote/Dnd/Tomb_of_Annihilation/campaign.md

 stanza delle guardie
  collassata piena di rampicanti, ha dei graffiti scritti in comune:

-1. "fear the fangs of rans si"
+1. "fear the fangs of ras nsi"
 2. "Erik i've gone in search of the nine shines. -V"
 3. "puzzle cubes are the key"
 4. "beware of the frog monster"